12 |

 Pair of Eastern Rosella (bottom) and Pale-headed Rosella

-(top) in a White Cedar tree, 20 km south of Narrabri, NSW
+(top) in a White

-[20 km south of Narrabri, NSW, 2005]
+[20 km South of Narrabri, NSW, 2005]

 The photos below show that Eastern Rosellas can become very tame.